Go directly to product information

 Smell and taste

 Berbere is spicy and spicy.
-This berbere does not contain tena'adam, which is the case in many authentic berberes.
-Are you curious about the influence of this passion fruit pepper on the taste, we also sell tena'adam.
-Dose it sparingly, tena'adam has a slightly bitter tone.
+This berbere does not contain tena'adam, unlike many authentic berberes.
+Curious about the influence of this passion fruit pepper on the flavor?
+We also sell tena'adam.
+Use sparingly, as tena'adam has a slightly bitter note.

 Usage

-Berbere is used in Ethiopia and Eritrea in many stews (wots) from lentils to chicken.
-Berbere is potent enough to be used as a rub on red meats.
-One of its main uses is in awaze, a condiment you can also make yourself from berbere, mead (t'ej or mead) and a little oil.
+In Ethiopia and Eritrea, berbere is used in many stews (wots) ranging from lentils to chicken.
+Berbere is also potent enough to be used as a rub on red meat.
+One of its main uses is in awaze, a condiment you can also make yourself from berbere, mead (t'ej), and a little oil.

 Features: